-All compressors with some kind of gain reduction circuit that effectively compressed the audio signal in response to a control signal.
-This control signal (also referred to as the sidechain) is derived from the input audio signal (common) or via an external audio signal (less common) and is manipulated via the aforementioned compressor parameters.
+All compressors have a gain reduction circuit that effectively compresses the audio signal in response to a control signal.
+This control signal (also referred to as the sidechain) is derived from the input audio signal (common) or via an external audio signal (less common).
+It is manipulated via the aforementioned compressor parameters.

 So every compressor will have two critical signal paths:

 - The audio signal path which passes through the gain reduction circuit and gets compressed.